Free Shipping on All Items

 Considering the listed factors above for categorizing the weakness of a dinosaur, narrowing down the list to their family group will soon reveal to us what is the weakest dinosaur.

-There are different family groups that were categorized by many paleontologists.
+Different family groups were categorized by many paleontologists.
 Looking into the most popular family group and finding what dinosaur is the weakest in this family group could be more subjective.
-Imagine comparing who is the weakest between a T-rex from the tyrannosaurus family to non-aggressive herbivores is discriminatory.

 The list below is the family category and the dinosaur that could be the weakest in its genus.